A Major

 Read: Learn more about chord inversions here.

-In its 2nd inversion, E becomes the lowest note in the chord.
-To play the 2nd inversion with your right hand, use the following fingers:
+In the chord's second inversion, E becomes the lowest note.
+To play the second inversion with your right hand, use the following fingers:

 C♯ - Fifth finger (5)